kellenmace/kellenmace.com-2019/content/blog/set-up-ssl-locally-on-vvv-vagrant-wordpress-site/index.md

 ## Done!

-Now you can convert your WordPress site to SSL, if you haven’t done so already.
+Now you can convert your WordPress site to SSL, if you haven't done so already.

-When visiting the site, you will get a warning message similar to “This site’s security certificate is not trusted!”, which is is expected.
-The browser’s telling you that it cannot verify the identity of the server you are trying to connect to because it isn’t signed by a trusted SSL certificate authority.
+When visiting the site, you will get a warning message similar to “This site's security certificate is not trusted!”, which is is expected.
+The browser's telling you that it cannot verify the identity of the server you are trying to connect to because it isn't signed by a trusted SSL certificate authority.
 Since we created a self-signed certificate, this makes sense.
-Just click “Proceed anyway”, “Continue”, or whatever similar option is available and you’ll see the site.
-Also ignore the “https” in the address bar that is highlighted in red, or with a strikethrough to indicate the untrusted certificate – that’s not a problem.
+Just click “Proceed anyway”, “Continue”, or whatever similar option is available and you'll see the site.
+Also ignore the “https” in the address bar that is highlighted in red, or with a strikethrough to indicate the untrusted certificate – that's not a problem.

 ## Resources